km-sharad/independent-cascade-diffusion-with-claude-mcp-connector/README.md

 </br>
 BETWEENNESS CENTRALITY: the number of times that any node needs a given node to reach any other node.
 I take <i><b>k</i></b> nodes with highest betweenness centrality measure as seeds.
 </br>
 KATZ CENTRALITY: sums all walks starting or ending at a node, regardless of length; an attenuation factor here makes shorter  paths more valuable than longer ones.
-For <i><b>k</i></b> seeds, I take k nodes with highest Katz centrality measure as seeds.
+I take <i><b>k</i></b> nodes with highest Katz centrality measure as seeds.
 </br>
 K-GEODESIC CENTRALITY: the number of geodesic paths (the shortest path between two nodes) up to length k emanating from a given node.
 I take <i><b>k</i></b> nodes with highest K-Geodesic centrality measure as seeds. (it's unfortunate that I am using k for max number of edges in a geodesic and also for number of seeds, just to be clear - they mean different things)
 </br>